-State Senator Michael Gianaris and Assemblyman Brian Barnwell are our two ranking public officials who have joined our call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.
+Our resolution is firm as we lead the call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.

 To join us in advocating for the preservation of this building and other parts of the historic district, send us an e-mail to Neighborhood@SunnysideGardens.us.
 We'll keep you updated on our progress.

 Below, Clarence Stein at 90 in 1972.
 He had recently received the Gold Medal for lifetime achievement from the American Institute of Architects and was praised by Ada Louise Huxtable in the New York Times.
-(See a portrait of the young Mr. Stein, taken the year this building won the Queensborough Chamber of Commerce's award as one of the finest in Queens, on our History page.)
-If he were with us today, he could join the appeal to restore his tower (right) that was lost to fire in the late 1940s.
+(For a portrait of the young Mr. Stein, taken the year this building won the award as one of the finest in Queens, see our History page.)
+If he were with us today, he could join the appeal to restore his tower (right) that was lost to fire around 1950.
 Rebuilding it would be worthy of an architectural preservation award.
-Further below, Stein made the south façade, planted with deciduous ivy, into the perfect backdrop for the most beautiful row of private gardens in the Historic District; these, too, are at risk without a sensitive restoration of his building.
+Farther below, Stein's south façade, planted with deciduous ivy, is the perfect backdrop for the most beautiful row of private gardens in the Historic District.
+These, too, are at risk without a sensitive restoration of his building.

 by the Sunnyside Gardens Preservation Alliance